 Hermès Eau des Merveilles Bleue Eau de Parfum

-Eau des Merveilles Bleue eau de parfum opens on a floral, hesperidic, breezy, sea-fresh accord, which quickly goes through several nuances of ocean and water.
-It is much more floral than what you would normally expect from a marine scent.
+Eau des Merveilles Bleue Eau de Parfum opens on a gamut of notes, floral, hesperidic, breezy, sea-fresh, quickly going through several nuances of oceanic and watery impressions.
+The composition is much more floral than what one would normally expect from a conservative marine scent.

-Behind the veil of seaside impressions created in part thanks to the iodine and salt of molecule Z-11, there is a host of artful nuances, ranging from the scent of expansive bath bubbles the size of plates, to leather - of the soft suede variety - and even a pronounced anisic note - as if a giant Anis de Flavigny candy had been dropped into a Mason jar filled with fresh ocean water and blue-green, wave-polished shards of glass.
+Behind the gossamer veil of seaside impressions, created in part thanks to the iodine and salt of molecule Z-11, there is a host of artful nuances, ranging from the scent of expansive bath bubbles the size of dish plates, to leather - of the soft suede variety - and even a pronounced anisic note - as if a giant Anis de Flavigny candy had been dropped into a Mason jar filled with rippling fresh ocean water and blue-green, shards of glass polished by the sea.

-Mineral accents and warm nuances mingle, swirling for a long time around this incongruous, aromatic - and again - green anisic note; it is quite out of sync, for a marine fragrance that is.
+Mineral accents mingle with warm nuances, swirling around for a long time with this incongruous, aromatic, and again, green anisic note.
+It is quite unexpected, for a marine fragrance that is.
 As the composition develops, you are struck by its relentless freshness - it veers minty.

-Eau des Merveilles Bleue is pleasant, original and invigorating.
-You make an association with the likes of a crisp Aqua Allegoria perfumed with basil leaves; you detect a link with Badedas bath bubbles too, with this impression of German, Black-Forest cleanliness poured into the bathtub.
-Tellingly, it reminds you most of La Fuite des Heures by Cristobal Balenciaga, a long lost perfume, which we called an early medicinal gourmand, with a pronounced herbal aspect.
+Eau des Merveilles Bleue is a both pleasant and original and, bonus, invigorating.
+It reminds you of a crisp Aqua Allegoria perfumed with basil leaves; you detect a link with Badedas bath bubbles too, with this impression of a German, Black-Forest cleanliness poured into the bathtub.
+Tellingly, it reminds you of La Fuite des Heures by Cristobal Balenciaga, a long lost perfume, which we called an early medicinal gourmand, which has a pronounced herbal aspect.

-Then, you leave the cold climes for a more frankly Mediterranean escape to the seaside, following a path strewn with herbs.
-The sensation becomes so intriguingly familiar that you start wondering about what work the perfumer might be referencing.
+Then, gone are the cold climes and in is a frankly Mediterranean escape to the seaside, following a path strewn with herbs.
+The sensation becomes so intriguingly familiar that you start wondering about what work the perfumer might be making a reference to.
 A memory, however abstract, is getting reactivated in you, but it remains inarticulate, for now.

 In fact, the scent nags you enough with its familiar presence that you have to go verify a hunch.
 At this point, you keep getting visuals of a mound of absinthe you saw the other day, which looked like varech or kelp, on which you happened at the farmer's market.

-The absinthe plant has a rich odor profile.
+The absinthe plant has a complex odor profile.
 It is sweet and bitter with nuances of anis, mint, woods, resins - even cream.
 It smells also a bit of beef tallow, even of braised beef meat.
 It also smells like a field of flowers in the spring.
-It's a world unto itself.
+It's a world in and of itself.